eyereasoner/color/README.md

 It performs forward chaining for a `FORWARD_RULE` and backward chaining for a `BACKWARD_RULE`.

+Variables are interpreted as universally quantified variables except for forward rule conclusion-only variables which are interpreted existentially.

 Queries are posed and answered as `GRAPH => true.` so the answers are also queries be it with some parts substituted and eventually containing more variables than in the original query.
 This forms a dialogue leading to necessary and sufficient answers, supported by proof steps, so that action can take place.

 Proofs are made of:
 ```